Allaire, Edwin. 1963. "The Tractatus: nominalistic or realistic?" In Essays in Ontology, edited by Allaire,

 Czermak, Johannes.
 1978.
-"The Reducibility of a Logical Space with Many-Values Dimensions."
+"The reducibility of a logical space with many-values dimensions."
 In Wittgenstein and His Impact on Contemporary Thought.
 Proceedings of the Second International Wittgenstein Symposium, 29th August to 4th September 1977, Kirchberg/Wechsel (Austria),

 edited by Leinfellner, Elisabeth, 171-173.
 Wien: Hölder-Pichler-Tempsky.

 ———.
 1979.
-"Ein Mengentheoretisches Modell Der Tractatus Ontologie."
+"Ein Mengentheoretisches Modell der Tractatus Ontologie."
 In Wittgenstein, the Vienna Circle, and Critical

 Rationalism.
-Proceedings of the Third International Wittgenstein Symposium, 13th to 19th August 1978, Kirchberg Am Wechsel (Austria), edited by Berghel,
+Proceedings of the Third International Wittgenstein Symposium, 13th to 19th August 1978, Kirchberg am Wechsel (Austria), edited by Berghel,

 Daniels, Charles B., and Davison, John.
 1973.
-"Ontology and Method in Wittgenstein's Tractatus."
+"Ontology and method in Wittgenstein's Tractatus."
 Noûs no.

 Wittgenstein's method is that of showing the categories of being through a perspicuous language that mirrors the world.
 For Wittgenstein

 there are two categories of being, the category of objects and the category of facts.
 These categories are radically disjoint: no object is a fact, no fact an

 and only one proposition for each possible (and in addition one not-so-possible) fact.
 Material properties and generality are shown to be analyzable; formal

 properties are seen as not expressible.
 The unity of reality shows in the general form of a proposition that is given in a manner far clearer and much less

 ambiguous than Wittgenstein's own version.
 The Tractarian view of logic and mathematics is developed, and questions are raised concerning it that can be seen

 Dayton, Eric.
 1976.
 "Tractatus 5.54 - 5.5422."
 Canadian Journal of Philosophy no. 6:275-285.

-Dejnozka, Jan.
+Dejnožka, Jan.
 1996.
 The Ontology of the Analytic Tradition and Its Origins.
-Realism and Identity in Frege, Russell, Wittgenstein, and
+Realism and identity in Frege, Russell, Wittgenstein, and

 Paperback edition reprinted with corrections, 2002; reprinted with further corrections, 2003.

 "While many books discuss the individual achievements of Frege, Russell, Wittgenstein, and Quine, few books consider how the thought of

 Wittgenstein, and Quine.
 The thesis of the book is that there is a general form of ontology, modified realism, which these great analysts share not only with

 each other, but with most great philosophers in the Western tradition.
 Modified realism is the view that in some sense there are both real identities and

 conceptual (or linguistic) identities.
 In more familiar language, it is the view that there are both real distinctions and distinctions in reason (or in

 language).
 Thus in modified realism, there are some real beings which can serve as a basis for accommodating possibly huge amounts of conceptual or

 linguistic relativity, or objectual identities' 'shifting' as sortal concepts or sortal terms 'shift.'
 Therefore, on the fundamental level of ontology, the

-arguments (which imply various kinds of realism) and conceptual "shifting" (which suggests conceptual relativism) is best resolved by, and
+arguments (which imply various kinds of realism) and conceptual "shifting" (which suggests conceptual relativism) is best resolved by, and is in fact

-is in fact implicitly resolved by, their respective kinds of modified realism.
+implicitly resolved by, their respective kinds of modified realism.
 Frege and Russell, not Wittgenstein and Quine, emerge as the true analytic progenitors of

-'no entity without identity,' offering between them at least twenty-nine private language arguments and fifty-eight 'no entity without identity' theories."
+'no entity without identity,' offering between them at least twenty-nine private language arguments and fifty-eight 'no entity without identity'

 Elgin, Catherine.
 1978.
-"The Impossibility of Saying What Is Shown."
+"The impossibility of saying what is shown."
 Southern Journal of Philosophy no. 16:617-627.